Browse tips

 1. Monthly life-area check-in

-Use one copy at the start or end of the month to notice which areas are steady, which feel neglected, and which need only a tiny reset.
+Use one copy at the start or end of the month to notice which areas are steady, which feel neglected, and which need only a tiny next step.

-Use the page for a bigger reset when you want to think about the next season of life without writing a huge resolution list.
+Use the page for a bigger check-in when you want to think about the next season of life without writing a huge resolution list.

 Use Level 10 Life before a school term starts so study does not swallow everything else.
 This is useful for students, teachers, tutors, and families following an academic rhythm.